 “Until it’s clear that the cat is comfortable outside it’s a good idea to be prepared for a possible ‘freaking out’ episode if the cat becomes severely frightened,” said Dr. McMillan.
 “This means to carry a heavy towel that can be used to quickly wrap up the panicked cat without becoming scratched or bitten and bringing the cat inside.
 The first few trips outside should be near the door that leads back inside with the door open.
 In becoming accustomed to the outside the cat should know the he or she can seek safety back inside anytime things become overwhelming.
 After a few trips this will no longer be necessary.”

 Keep in mind that walking a cat is different from walking a dog.
-While your cat may happily accompany you on long walks, he may prefer to simply sniff around your yard and doze in the sun.
-Other cats may hike for a little while and then nestle atop your backpack and let you do all the work.
+While your cat may happily accompany you on long walks, it’s more likely that he may prefer to simply sniff around your yard and doze in the sun.

 Regardless, it’s important to pay attention to what your cat is comfortable doing; don’t force him outside his comfort zone.
 Just like at home, your kitty is the one who’s calling the shots.